Summary

 While my early career focused on identifying pollution, my research now involves engineering solutions to resolve pollution issues.
 I have substantial experience in method development and experimental design, which facilitated my transition from pure science to civil and environmental engineering.

 I was the South East regional representative for the UK Research Staff Association for approximately four years until 2018.
-I was on the external panel to accredit universities in the UK with the European Commission HR Excellence in Research award, an accolade which the University of Portsmouth holds.
+I was on the external panel to accredit universities in the UK with the European Commission HR Excellence in Research award, an accolade which the University of Portsmouth holds, and I now act as reviewer and panel member on a number of funding calls.

 Research interests